MadhusreeC/Food_and_Nutrition/README.md

 # Food_and_Nutrition

- Investigation of the various relationships between different types of food and the vitamins, minerals, and nutrients they contain
+The goal of this project is to investigate the various relationships between different types of foodstuffs and the vitamins, minerals, and nutrients they contain.
+To this end, we have provided literary analysis, as well as graphical and statistical analysis of the dataset.
+We have analyzed correlations between many of the different nutrients and chemicals that comprise food, on both a broad and more concentrated levels for specific groupings.
+We investigated specific relationships further, such as that found between milk products and cholesterol, as well as cholesterol and choline.
+Furthermore, we aim to display various models, such as those which predict the presence of cholesterol in a particular food based on various other variables.